Vincenzo Scaramuzza: Biography

 He left no record of his teaching system as a book, but one of his students, Maria Rosa Oubiña de Castro, reconstructed it from material he wrote down in his lifetime.
 The resulting book is titled Enseñanzas de un gran maestro, and was published in 1973.
-Furthermore, four other relevant books have subsequently been published: L'arte pianistica di Vincenzo Scaramuzza by Prof. Antonio Lavoratore in 1987, Le Moi intime du Piano by Pierre Tran in 2009, Vincenzo Scaramuzza - Il Maestro dei grandi pianisti by Panzica Pamela Ivana Edmea in 2012 and Vicente Scaramuzza.
-La vigencia de una escuela pianística by Sebastian Colombo in 2013.
+Furthermore, four other relevant books have subsequently been published: L'arte pianistica di Vincenzo Scaramuzza by Prof. Antonio Lavoratore in 1990, Le Moi intime du Piano by Pierre Tran in 2009, Vincenzo Scaramuzza - Il Maestro dei grandi pianisti by Panzica Pamela Ivana Edmea in 2012 and Vicente Scaramuzza.
+La vigencia de una escuela pianística by Sebastián Colombo in 2015 (new edition, Buenos Aires, 2020).

+In 1967 his students performed the complete cycle of Beethoven's piano sonatas on Argentina's National Radio, in a series organised with him.
 In the last years of his life, Scaramuzza was compelled to stay in bed by a serious sickness, but he never gave up teaching: he had the piano moved in his bedroom and from his bed he kept on giving lessons to his students until the end.
 He died in Buenos Aires on March 24, 1968.

+Legacy

+In February 2009 a plaque was placed on the house where he was born, in Via Pescheria in Crotone, and in June 2019 the city hosted an international conference in his honour.
+The municipal theatre of Crotone, named after him, opened in October 2024.